window.addEventListener("hashchange", function () { window.scrollTo(window.scrollX, window.scrollY - 100); });

 Select appropriate data visualizations for metrics: Make trends and Key Performance Indicators (KPIs) easy to spot.
 Some commonly used metrics include:

 Recognize your audience’s priorities and concerns: Information overload clouds focus.
 Avoid gathering too much data by understanding the metrics that are meaningful to your audience and their purpose.
-For example, a CS team can’t affect marketing lead volumes, so they don’t need to see this data.
+For example, a CS team can’t affect marketing lead volumes, so they don’t need to see this data in a CS dashboard.

 Display your dashboard for easy viewing and response times: It’s difficult to align a team toward company initiatives when they can’t see the goals.
 Quickly noticing and fixing customer pain points is the best way to improve customer success.
 Information can get lost or forgotten when emailed or displayed in a separate browser tab.
 A large screen in a central, visible location makes the best placement for a dashboard.